nunobrum/PyLTSpice/README.md

 ## History ##
 * Version 4.1.2
   * Adding support for the new QSPICE simulator
+  * Improving the timeout mechanism on the SimRunner class
   * Minor bug fixes

 * Version 4.1.1